oddstream/cj/README.md

 zip -r $filename .nincomp
 ```

+No tricksy or closed file formats here, no sir.

 ## TODO

 - Better text editor (including spellchecking, found word highlighting, follow url, more visible caret, more keyboard shortcuts)
 - The current search is very efficient, but case sensitive
 - Support for moving text from `inc` to `com`, to facilitate short term to long term note workflow; maybe right-click popup 'copy selected text to commonplace book' ...
-- The 'choose a hashtag' dialog uses a select widget, which should really be a list widget
-- Markdown support in `com`
+- Markdown support in `com` (fyne does have a markdown preview widget, but it's markdown support is, shall we say, basic).
+I *really* like WYSIWIG markdown editors like MarkText or Typora.
 - More support for hashtags (eg insert hashtag from dict)?
 - Support for creating backups, or git, or cloud (Fyne has some cloud support)
 - Many little quality-of-life tweaks